MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/bitlocker-recovery-known-issues.md

 You experience one or more of the following symptoms on the Surface device:

-- At startup, you are prompted for your BitLocker recovery password.
-You enter the correct recovery password, but Windows doesn’t start up.
+- At startup, you're prompted for your BitLocker recovery password.
+You enter the correct recovery password, but Windows doesn't start up.
 - Startup progresses directly into the Surface Unified Extensible Firmware Interface (UEFI) settings.
 - The Surface device appears to be in an infinite restart loop.